111Maaz/WorkKar/README.md

 -   **Responsive Design**: Fully functional and beautiful on both desktop and mobile devices.
 -   **Light & Dark Mode**: Switch between themes for your viewing comfort.
 -   **Worker Sign-up**: A streamlined form for new professionals to list their services.
+-   **Worker Reporting**: Users can report workers for inappropriate behavior, spam, or other reasons.
+-   **Admin Change Requests**: Users can request profile changes (e.g., email, category); admins can approve or reject these securely.
+-   **Dynamic Categories & Subcategories**: Categories and subcategories are managed in the database and fetched live, with multi-select and "Select All" for subcategories.

 ---